menictas/menictas.github.io/_publications/menictasWand2015.md

 ---
+title: "Menictas, M. and Wand, M.P.
-title: "Variational Inference for Heteroscedastic Semiparametric Regression"
+Variational Inference for Heteroscedastic Semiparametric Regression."
 collection: publications
-venue: 'Australian and New Zealand Journal of Statistics'
+venue: 'Australian and New Zealand Journal of Statistics, 57, 119-138.'
 date: 2015-05-18
 ---